-Historically, we have kept base salaries at a relatively modest level in comparison to salaries paid to senior executives at many other companies in our industry and have not sought to "benchmark" salaries to those of our competitors.
+Historically, we have kept base salaries for our named executive officers at a relatively modest level in comparison to salaries paid to senior executives at many other companies in our industry and have not sought to "benchmark" salaries to those of our competitors.
 We have not utilized the services of a compensation consultant to date.
 We leave decisions as to these matters to our Compensation Committee.

-We compensate our executive officers through three primary sources: base salary, cash bonuses and stock awards.
-Using this approach, the base salary portion of the compensation of our executive officers is fixed; however, a substantial additional portion of total compensation is variable.
+We compensate our named executive officers through three primary methods: base salary, cash bonuses and stock awards.
+Although the base salaries of our named executive officers are fixed, a substantial additional portion of total compensation is variable.
 This practice ensures that our executive compensation packages include a combination of base salary and incentives that are appropriate and competitive in the relevant marketplace, as well as related to the individual's performance and our performance.
-Our executive officers have an average of 37 years tenure with us.
+Our named executive officers have an average of 38 years tenure with us.

-Our compensation program is designed to reward performance by tying a substantial portion of each executive officer's total potential compensation to individual performance and our performance.
+Our compensation program is designed to reward performance by tying a substantial portion of each named executive officer's total potential compensation to individual performance and our performance.
 We evaluate individual and company performance in a qualitative fashion; we do not utilize specific financial or operating performance goals or targets in setting executive compensation.
-Through our practice of granting stock awards, the compensation program also promotes and rewards an executive officer's tenure and longevity with us, as well as the executive officer's role in our financial performance.
+Through our practice of granting stock awards, the compensation program also promotes and rewards a named executive officer's tenure and longevity with us, as well as the executive's role in our financial performance.
+Stock awards also align the interests of our named executive officers with those of our stockholders.